ChristianValencia/skilltesting/README.md

 1. The service should be able to return the JSON object of all the Users by the GET request at /users.
 The HTTP response code should be 200.
 2. The service should be able to return the JSON object of a User by ID using the GET request at /users/id.
 The HTTP response code should be 200.
 3. The service should be able to return the JSON object of all the Posts by the GET request at /posts.
 The HTTP response code should be 200.
-4. The service should be able to return the JSON object of all the ToDO's by the GET request at /todos.
+4. The service should be able to return the JSON object of all the ToDo's by the GET request at /todos.
 The HTTP response code should be 200.
-5. The service should be able to return in an object a user with all his posts and the latest todo (base on due_on field).
+5. The service should be able to return a JSON object of an User filtered by his ID with all his posts and the latest ToDo (base on due_on field point 4).
+Use the GET request /users/{id}/overAllInfo
 6. Implement Unit Tests
 ## Running